Radosław Żelezny

-Radosław Dominik Żelezny (born 6 September 2006) is a Polish professional footballer who plays as a goalkeeper for Roma.
+Radosław Dominik Żelezny (born 6 September 2006) is a Polish professional footballer who plays as a goalkeeper for club Perugia, on loan from Roma.

 Career

-As a youth player, Żelezny joined Polish side FC Wrocław Academy.
-Following his stint there, he joined the youth academy of Italian Serie A side Juventus during the summer of 2022 after trialing for the youth academy of French Ligue 1 side PSG.
+As a youth player, Żelezny joined local side FC Wrocław's academy.
+Following his stint there, he joined the academy of Italian side Juventus during the summer of 2022 after trialling for the academy of French side PSG.

-Ahead of the 2025–26 season, he signed for Italian Serie A side Roma.
+Ahead of the 2025–26 season, Żelezny signed for Serie A side Roma.

+On 10 August 2026, Żelezny was announced at Serie C side Perugia on a one-year loan deal.

 Style of play

 Żelezny plays as a goalkeeper.
-Italian newspaper Corriere dello Sport wrote in 2025 that he "is a modern goalkeeper: 1.93 m tall, left-footed, effective in coming out and in one-on-one duels, and skilled with his feet.
+Italian newspaper Corriere dello Sport wrote in 2025 that he "is a modern goalkeeper: 1.93 metres tall, left-footed, effective in coming out and in one-on-one duels, and skilled with his feet.
 While physically strong and reactive, there's still room for improvement in his high runs.
-His style has prompted comparisons to compatriot Wojciech Szczesny".
+His style has prompted comparisons to compatriot Wojciech Szczęsny".